The History of the New Testament Scriptures.

 Byzantine New Testament Manuscripts

 Byzantium is the name given to both the state and the culture of the Eastern Roman Empire in the middle ages.
-Both the state and the inhabitants always called themselves Roman, as did most of their neighbors.
+Both the state and the inhabitants always called themselves Romans as did most of their neighbors.
 Western Europeans, who had their own Roman Empire, called them Orientals or Greeks and later, following the example of the great French scholar DuCange, Byzantines, after the former name of the Empire's capital city, Constantinople.
 The Byzantine Christians have become the current Greek Orthodox Church.

 Vulgate

 The printing press had been invented no later that 1456, but it would be many years before a Greek New Testament would be printed.
 The Protestants broke from the Roman Catholic Church in what was called the Reformation.
-The leaders of the Reformation and those in the Greek Church desired to have copies of the scriptures more readily available to the people.
+The leaders of the Reformation and those in the Greek Church desired to have copies of the Scriptures more readily available to the people.

 Catholic Cardinal Ximenes prepared the Greek and Latin editions of a new Bible called the Complutensian Polyglot Bible.
 First published at the University of Alcala, Spain, it includes parallel texts in Hebrew, Latin, Greek and Chaldean.
 The New Testament portion was printed in 1514, but the entire Bible was not published until 1520 and not circulated until 1522.
 News of Ximenes' work drew the attention of others who hoped to produce their own versions of the Bible.